brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 tags: [machinelearning]
 ---

-In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the developers have changed tremendously the philosophy underlying the development of PyTorch backend, moving from a python-wrapped implementation of C++ kernels (highly efficient), to an almost full python implementation around reduced subset of primitive c++ kernels (highly developer friendly).
-They also announced `torch.compile` as a method to perform JIT-compilations that optimize the kernels and tremendously speeds up the execution.
+In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the developers have changed tremendously the philosophy underlying the development of the PyTorch backend, moving from a python-wrapped implementation of C++ kernels (highly efficient), to an almost-full python implementation calling a reduced subset of primitive c++ kernels (highly developer friendly).
+They also announced `torch.compile` as a method to perform a JIT compilation and optimization of the execution graph that tremendously speeds up the execution.

 So the main questions are: how much faster are the C++ model implementations compared to Python?
 If python is the *de facto* language for training, can we perform inference efficiently on a C++ code?
 How good is `torch.compile` really?

-### Change of philosophy: from python to C++ to python
+#### Change of philosophy: from python to C++ to python

 Initial releases of pytorch were mostly written in python.
 Until the release of Python 2.x, the belief was that "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++".
 In practice, python has the overhead of the runtime itself, dynamic typing, JIT, interpreted code, etc. So moving PyTorch API to C++ and using python as layer that calls C++ functions seemed logical.